f5devcentral/f5-agility-labs-sslviz/docs/class5/module3/lab2.rst

    :format: html

-Step 2: Attach the security policy to the SSL Orchestrator configuration
+Attach the security policy to the SSL Orchestrator configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Select **SSL Orchestrator->Configuration** from the main menu